 - Boil the noodles.
 Meanwhile, cook 6-8 ounces (170 grams) of egg noodles according to the packaged directions.
 Once done, drain the water and place the noodles into a large mixing bowl with 2 tablespoons (28 grams) of butter.

 - Serve.
-Stir the cabbage mixture and pieces of bacon into the noodles until well combined.
+Stir the cabbage mixture and bacon pieces into the noodles until well combined.
 Serve immediately.

-- Traditionally, cabbage and noodles are served with a heavy amount of black pepper.
-However, you can add a small amount and adjust it according to your tastes.
+- Black Pepper to Taste: While cabbage and noodles are traditionally seasoned with a generous amount of black pepper, start with a smaller quantity and adjust to your preference.

 🥡 Storing & Reheating